 Matching MBA and JD Students with Philadelphia’s Nonprofit Organizations

-Students with no prior nonprofit board experience are eligible to apply for the Nonprofit Board Fellowship.
+Students with prior or no prior nonprofit board experience are eligible to apply for the Nonprofit Board Fellowship.

 The experience of Nonprofit Board Fellows is rooted in the program’s commitment to serving nonprofit organizations in the Philadelphia area, and upon selection board fellows enter into an experiential learning environment unlike any other at the University.
 The fellowship combines nonprofit service with personal development and membership in a community of like-minded peers.